-Agile Methodology includes all projects management models with roots in IT and created based on the dissatisfaction of a number of developers with the lack of fluency of traditional management models.
+Agile Methodologies are project management models with roots in IT and created based on the dissatisfaction of a number of developers with the lack of fluency of traditional management models.
 Agile is associated with a productive mindset and is focused on segmenting the scope of tasks to anticipate deliveries, generating a faster customer value perception.

 The mechanics of agile application consists in the insertion of the client in the team so that the alignment of expectations with regard to the deliveries is done from the start.
 Here, agility helps break down complex tasks across multiple checkpoints, making it possible to deliver functional portions of value items consistently, reducing, for example, the customer’s waiting time for the use of a benefit.